renguojing/CCNE/README.md

 # CCNE: Collaborative Cross-Network Embedding Framework for Network Alignment
 This repository contains the code of paper:
- >H. -F. Zhang, G. Ren, X. Ding, L. Zhou and X. Zhang, "Collaborative Cross-Network Embedding Framework for Network Alignment," in IEEE Transactions on Network Science and Engineering, doi: 10.1109/TNSE.2024.3355479.
+ >H. -F. Zhang, G. Ren, X. Ding, L. Zhou and X. Zhang, "Collaborative Cross-Network Embedding Framework for Network Alignment," in IEEE Transactions on Network Science and Engineering, vol. 11, no. 3, pp. 2989-3001, May-June 2024, doi: 10.1109/TNSE.2024.3355479.

 #### Requirements
 python                    3.8.12